Shomrim (neighborhood watch group): Boro Park Shmira Public Safety

 Boro Park Shmira patrols Borough Park and surrounding areas including Kensington, Bay Ridge, and Bensonhurst.
 It was founded in 2010 by Levi Leifer and has over 200 members who respond to emergency calls including robberies, shoplifting, assaults, vehicle theft, vandalism, missing persons, burglaries, and sex crimes among others.

-Shmira maintains a highly sophisticated surveillance and investigation division where highly trained volunteers perform duties which include tracking suspects, investigating crimes, and assisting local detectives in solving complex crimes.
+Shmira maintains an elaborate surveillance and investigation division where trainedvolunteers perform duties such as tracking suspects, investigating crimes, and assisting local detectives in solving crimes.

 In 2022, Shmira was in the headlines after volunteers successfully caught and disbanded multiple catalytic converter theft rings operating in and around the area, gaining praise from both the police and residents alike.

 Brooklyn South Shomrim

 The Shomrim-run Brooklyn South Safety Patrol (BSSP), which covers the neighborhoods of Boro Park, Bensonhurst, and Kensington, has its origins in the 1980s when it was founded by Jacob Daskal.
 In the beginning the group was known as the "Bakery Boys" as its members were bakers who observed late-night car break-ins in progress.
 Its command center is located in a tire shop.
 The dispatchers, owners of the tire shop, receive about 20 calls a day and direct a force of 150 members.